 Instructions

-- Boil the potatoes until they become really soft (about 20-30 minutes, depending on the size).
+- Boil the potatoes until they become really soft (about 20-30 minutes, depending on their size).

-- Drain, peel and mash the potatoes evenly, then add the flour when they are still warm (overwise they'll become sticky).
-Mix well until you get a nice soft non-sticky dough.
+- Drain, peel and mash the potatoes evenly, then add the flour while they are still warm (otherwise they'll become sticky).

-- When you have an even dough similar in consistency to the bread dough, cut it in smaller parts and roll them with your palms to get a long roll thick about 2 cm of diameter (1 in.).
+- When you have an even soft non-sticky dough, cut it in smaller parts and roll them with your palms to get a long roll about โ inch thick (2 cm).
 Keep the surface and the dough smooth with flour to prevent stickiness.

 - In a large pot bring to boil salted water and toss the gnocchi one by one so they won't stick.
 It will take 1-2 minutes to cook.